privatenumber/fs.promises.exists/README.md

 Optional

-Whether to check the existence of the path case-sensitively.
+Whether to check the existence of the path case-sensitively or not.

+- `true` - Enforce case sensitive path checking.
+- `false` - Enforce case insensitive path checking.
+On match, it returns the case senstive path as a string.
-The default behavior is based on the disk formatting of the environment.
+- `undefined` - Default behavior is based on the disk formatting of the environment.
 Specifically, this is the [HFS+](https://en.wikipedia.org/wiki/HFS_Plus) file system personality.

 	Most default setups (such as macOS) defaults to being case insensitive.
 That means checking whether `./does-file-exist` and `./DoEs-FiLe-ExIsT` are equivalent.